secure-device-onboard/supply-chain-tools/demo/docker_reseller/README.md

 See instructions in the Secure Device Onboard Keystore Setup Guide.
 Once the file is created, update docker-compose.yml to reflect the file name, path and password.
 The default configured is \<sdo-supply-chain-tools-docker>/keys/reseller-keystore.p12.
+This is an example implementation for demo purposes and should be updated in production deployment.
 The reseller will not start if the keystore is not present.

 ### Modify docker-compose.yml Configuration as Needed